Skip to content

 • $600 towards event expenses,

-• Education about the ravines with three online and one in-person training sessions,
+• Education about the ravines with four online training sessions,

 • Ongoing coaching and support,

-• Invitation to celebrate Ravine Days in October.
+• Invitation to celebrate Ravine Days in the fall.

-The Application for the 2025 InTO the Ravines Champions program is closed.
+Applications for the 2026 InTO the Ravines Champions are now closed.

 Applications Open